mxashlynn/Parquet/Documentation/Parquet_API.md

 Facilitates editing of a [CritterModel](#T-ParquetClassLibrary-Beings-CritterModel 'ParquetClassLibrary.Beings.CritterModel') from design tools while maintaining a read-only face for use during play.

+##### Remarks

+By design, children of [CritterModel](#T-ParquetClassLibrary-Beings-CritterModel 'ParquetClassLibrary.Beings.CritterModel') should never themselves use [ICritterModelEdit](#T-ParquetClassLibrary-Beings-ICritterModelEdit 'ParquetClassLibrary.Beings.ICritterModelEdit').
+ICritterModelEdit is for use only by external types that require read/write access to model properties.

 <a name='T-ParquetClassLibrary-Maps-MapAnalysis`1-IDByDirection'></a>
 ## IDByDirection `type`